declan-wu/socializd/README.md

 8. Visit `http://localhost:8080/`

-Then navigate to `http://localhost:8080` to view the the TinyApp app.
+Then navigate to `http://localhost:8080` to view the Socializd app.

 ### Prerequisites